PostHog/posthog.com/contents/blog/product-engineer-tools.md

 categories: ["Startups", "Guides"]
 ---

-Building tools for product engineers is a big trend right now.
+Building tools for [product engineers](/blog/what-is-a-product-engineer/) is a big trend right now.
 Every week brings a flashy launch of a new tool intersecting product and engineering.
 This is because building a great product users value is a proven way to succeed as a business.
 Helping product engineers make this happen is valuable.

 Tools for product engineers differ from both the tools for software engineers and product managers.
 The engineering tools focus on speed and automation rather than the traditional customization and stability.
 The product tools are streamlined for technical users, rather than being an all-encompassing “business tool.”

 This post will go over the tools built and used to help product engineers accomplish their work of building great products for users, from the beginning stages of talking to users all the way to maintaining ownership over issues and bugs in production.

-## Talking to users
+## Tools for talking to users

 Product engineers are more focused on users than traditional software engineers are.
 This means they must talk to them.
 The tools for doing this aren’t groundbreaking, but they are useful for accomplishing product engineers’ goal of building product users value.